Adult Medication Clinic

 The Assertive Community Treatment (ACT) program is designed to provide intensive outreach treatment to adults with serious mental illness so they may live independently and productively in their communities.
 ACT services use a multidisciplinary team approach and provide acute, active, and ongoing community-based treatment, assertive outreach, rehabilitation, and support.
 Crisis intervention, case management, community-based rehabilitation services, therapy, and help with housing, basic needs, and activities of daily living (ADL) are also provided.

-A case manager or supports coordinator is a staff person who helps write an individual's plan of service and makes sure the services in that plan are delivered.
+A case manager or support coordinator is a staff person who helps write an individual’s plan of service and makes sure the services in that plan are delivered.
 His or her role is to listen to a person’s goals and to help find the services and providers (inside and outside the local Community Mental Health services program) that will help individuals achieve their goals.
 The supports coordinator or case manager may also connect a person to resources in the community for employment, community living, education, public benefits, and recreational activities.

 Supported/Integrated Employment Services provide initial and ongoing supports, services, and training (usually provided at the job site) to help adults who are eligible for mental health services find and keep paid employment in the community.